-Imagine a serene environment; you’re laying on a beach as soft sunlight reflects off the water’s surface and you fall into a deep and introspective meditation.
-Now imagine trying to recreate that sense of calm through music.
-What are the elements that go into producing that tranquil feeling in music?
+Imagine a serene environment; you’re lying on a beach, soft sunlight reflecting off the water’s surface, and you drift into a deep and introspective meditation.
+Now, imagine trying to recreate that sense of calm in music.
+What are the elements that go into producing that tranquil feeling?

-Slow tempo, consonant harmony, repetition, and ambient noise, these are all ways that a musician can simulate a sense of calmness in their music.
-Let’s dig deeper into how to implement these compositional traits into your songwriting so that you can write the ultimate relaxation track.
+Slow tempos, consonant harmony, repetition, and ambient noise are all tools that a musician can use to create a sense of calmness in their music.
+Let’s dig a little deeper into these compositional elements and explore how to incorporate them into your songwriting to create the ultimate relaxation track.

 The body during tranquillity

 The term “relaxation” can mean very different things depending on the person you ask, and the same applies to defining “calming” music.
 There’s no right or wrong answer, but certain musical components promote concentration and relaxation while also helping to slow down your heart rate – all vital components to lowering stress and achieving tranquillity.

 The key to tranquillity lies in developing a sense of familiarity or stability for the listener, which usually comes down to maintaining a steady rhythm.
 This style is often found in meditation music where percussion is sparse, and the music is accented with gongs, bass drums, chimes or, in some cases, no percussion at all.
 Enya’s “Watermark” is an excellent example of this.

 Studies have shown that using a tempo in the 60-80 bpm range effectively simulates the average person’s resting heart rate.
 A study found that listening to songs in this specific range also yielded better sleep in elderly listeners.
 As such, establishing a steady tempo within this range is a great starting point when trying to achieve a state of calm for your listener.

 Hans Zimmer’s “Time” from the album Inception (Music From the Motion Picture) is a great example of this technique.